 Annual progress reports on implementing the United Nations Declaration on the Rights of Indigenous Peoples Act

 The Government of Canada, in consultation and cooperation with First Nations, Inuit and Métis, prepares annual reports on the progress made to implement the United Nations Declaration on the Rights of Indigenous Peoples Act (UN Declaration Act), including implementation of the Action Plan and measures to ensure the consistency of federal laws with the UN Declaration.
+Learn about Shared Priorities Measure 20.

-Third annual progress report
+Fourth annual progress report

-The perspectives of 56 First Nations, Inuit and Métis rights holders and representative organizations and reporting from 43 federal government departments and agencies form the foundation of this year’s report.
+The perspectives of 58 First Nations, Inuit and Métis rights holders and representative organizations and reporting from 41 federal government departments and agencies form the foundation of this year’s report.

-Inside the Third annual progress report
+Inside the Fourth annual progress report

 Implementing the Action Plan

-- Learn about Action Plan measures that moved forward from April 2023 to March 2024
+- Learn about Action Plan measures that moved forward from April 2024 to March 2025

 - Read an overview on the status of Action Plan measures